alexeysas/sdc-signs-recognition/README.md

 ![alt text][image15]

 We can see that feature map for sign clearly contains sign borders and inner symbol.
 For the cat image it is a bit more messy.
-However. in spite of this network still pretty confident that cat is "Keep left" sign :)
+However, in spite of this, network still pretty confident that cat is a "Keep left" sign :)